Anteater: Behavior and ecology

 Anteaters have poor sight but an excellent sense of smell, and most species depend on the latter for foraging, feeding, and defence.
 Their hearing is thought to be good.

 With a body temperature fluctuating between 33 and 36 C, anteaters, like other xenarthrans, have among the lowest body temperatures of any mammal, and can tolerate greater fluctuations in body temperature than most mammals.
-Its daily energy intake from food is only slightly greater than its energy need for daily activities, and anteaters probably coordinate their body temperatures so they keep cool during periods of rest, and heat up during foraging..
-In addition to this, anteaters typically forage at night using their keen sense of smell to locate ants.
+Their daily energy intake from food is only slightly greater than their energy need for daily activities, and anteaters probably coordinate their body temperatures so they keep cool during periods of rest, and heat up during foraging.

 Reproduction

 Adult males are slightly larger and more muscular than females, and have wider heads and necks.
 Visual sex determination can, however, be difficult, since the penis and testes are located internally between the rectum and urinary bladder in males and females have a single pair of mammae near the armpits.
 Fertilization occurs by contact transfer without intromission, similar to some lizards.
 Polygynous mating usually results in a single offspring; twins are possible but rare.
 The large foreclaws prevent mothers from grasping their newborns and they therefore have to carry the offspring until they are self-sufficient.